mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-defined.md

 t

-Alright, so you’re looking at `toBeDefined`.
+So you’re looking at `toBeDefined`.
 This one’s pretty straightforward but can come in clutch when you're trying to make sure that something exists, as in it’s not `undefined`.
 Picture this: You’ve got an object, a variable, or a function return value that _might_ be set… and you want to verify it’s actually defined.

 ## What Does `toBeDefined` Do?